Tracking Trump’s criminal charges and lawsuits - and where they stand

 “This was never supposed to happen in America.
 This is the persecution of the person that’s leading by very, very substantial numbers in the Republican primary and leading Biden by a lot so if you can’t beat them you persecute them or prosecute ‘em,” he said on 3 August.

-Prosecutors say they want a trial date of 2 January 2024 in the case, but Mr Trump’s team has argued they need until 2026 before going to trial.
+Judge Tanya Chutkan set his trial date to begin on 4 March 2024 in Washington DC despite Mr Trump’s team arguing they need until 2026 before going to trial.

 A classified documents case in Florida